annotation/text-fabric/docs/Api/App.md

         indicates whether node types should always be displayed in pretty displays.
         The node type of slot nodes is never displayed.

+    ??? info "queryFeatures=True"
+        indicates whether pretty displays should show the features mentioned in the last query and their values.

     ??? info "showChunks=False"
         The corpus data may contain nodes that represent discontinuous pieces of text.
         Some corpora also offer node types that represent all continuous chunks of those